Juicy Porky Burger, with a maple syrup glazed brat, smokey bacon, melty gouda, and pickled white onions, on grilled buns. No condiments needed!

 If you have a Blackstone, I imagine it would be perfect for this recipe.

-The griddle also gives you an easy way to toast those buns, cook the brats and even cook the bacon, if you want.
+The griddle also gives you an easy way to toast those buns, cook the brats and even cook the bacon.

 Just a few meat products to create the pork burger dreams are made of.